 other Consumer examples:

-This section contains tools to organize user-related aspects, such as user, their roles and policies which define a role.
+This section contains tools to organize user-related aspects, such as user and their rights within Streamsheets.

-In the Organization menu it is possible administer the label hirachy and download or restore the current database.
+In the Organization menu it is possible download or restore the current database.

 Downloading a Database saves the current version of your Streamsheets installation.
 All Stream Machines, Streams, users, user roles, policies and labels are being saved in one big JSON file.
 This file can be restored in any Streamsheet installation at anytime.
 Restart the complete Streamsheets Application after restoring the database from a backup file to finish the restore process.